Được xây dựng dựa trên các nguyên tắc cốt lõi của Zero Trust để bảo vệ dữ liệu và truy cập ở mọi nơi, giúp bạn luôn được bảo vệ và làm việc hiệu quả.

 Người dùng cá nhân có thể xóa mật khẩu khỏi tài khoản Microsoft của họ và sử dụng ứng dụng Microsoft

-Authenticator, 4 Windows Hello, 5 khóa bảo mật FIDO2, thẻ thông minh hoặc mã xác minh được gửi đến điện thoại hoặc email của họ.
+khóa bảo mật FIDO2, thẻ thông minh hoặc mã xác minh được gửi đến điện thoại hoặc email của họ.
 Quản trị viên CNTT và người tiêu dùng có thể thiết lập thiết bị Windows 11

 không cần mật khẩu, tận dụng các công nghệ như Windows Hello phù hợp với tiêu chuẩn Fast Identity Online (FIDO).
 Windows 11 bảo vệ thông tin xác thực bằng bảo mật phần cứng cấp chip bao gồm TPM 2.0 kết hợp với VBS và Microsoft Credential Guard.